 Read our Greek Food Guide to find out more.

-Most flights fly into Athens which is a major hub in Europe.
-There are many direct flights to Athens from North America, Europe
+Getting to Greece: Most flights fly into Athens which is a major hub in Europe.
+There are many direct flights to Athens from North America and Europe.

 Athens: Check out our complete guide on Where to stay in Athens.
 It is broken down into neighbourhoods and budget levels.
 Perfect for the first time visitor to the city.